bianjieai/spartan-cosmos/docs/features/identity.md

 Key features include.

-- The DID method is `irita`, and the full identity DID form is represented as: did:irita:id
+- The DID method is `spartan`, and the full identity DID form is represented as: did:spartan:id

 - The cryptographic material of the identity includes the public key as well as the public key certificate